 Materials: Medical-grade silicone, body-safe ABS plastic, electronic stuff

 Modes: 8 intensities

-Except for the penis-shaped sleeve part, the Ion doesn’t look much like a sex toy.
+Except for the penis-shaped sleeve part, the Ion of Arcwave doesn’t look much like a sex toy.
 It’s modest, elegant, and understated.
 A bit like a Mercedes — it doesn’t need to show off.

 The interface is simple, direct, and easy to use.
-The only flaw I noticed in the design is that you can’t actually see the buttons when you’re using the Ion.
+The ONLY FLAW I noticed in the design is that you can’t actually see the buttons when you’re using the Ion of Arcwave.

-But then, there are only three buttons so it’s not like learning how to touch type.
+But then, there are only three buttons on this thing so it’s not like learning how to touch type.